apigeecs/apigee-perf-summary/README.md

 	    includeDisabled: false
 	});

+When running against a remote session you can provide a directory for storing the retrieved trace messages for later analysis/review by adding an element to the execution configuration as in:

+	traceFileCapture: "./capturedTraceFiles"

-Note that remote sessions capture a percentage of traffic - it is not capable of nore intended to capture all traffic in a given run.
+Note that remote sessions capture a percentage of traffic - it is not capable of nor intended to capture all traffic in a given run.
 Consider it as sampling as much as 90% or as low as 60% of traffic depending on the speed of your local machine, local network, and rate of traffic in your proxy.

 Output is now available in a tabular format, which is readable to humans